saptarshibasu/kafka-study/README.md

 * If all the replicas crash, the data that is committed but not written to the disk are lost
 * Kafka MirrorMaker provides geo-replication support for your clusters.
 With MirrorMaker, messages are replicated across multiple datacenters or cloud regions.
 You can use this in active/passive scenarios for backup and recovery; or in active/active scenarios to place data closer to your users, or support data         locality requirements
 * To support fetching from the follower replica (because the partition leader is not available on the same rack) based on HW, Kafka leader doesn't delay          responding to replica fetch requests if the follower has obsolete HW
+*  If a replica constantly drops out of and rejoins isr, you may need to increase `replica.lag.max.messages`
+* If a replica stays out of ISR for a long time, it may indicate that the follower is not able to fetch data as fast as data is accumulated at the leader.
+You    can increase the follower’s fetch throughput by setting a larger value for `num.replica.fetchers`
+* `replica.lag.time.max.ms` - This is typically set to a value that reliably detects the failure of a broker.
+If the metric `MinFetchRate` is `n`, set the        value for this config to larger than `1/n * 1000`

 ### Retention